San Francisco Travel Guide

 Address: Intersection of Bush and Grant Streets San Francisco

 A dragon-draped archway at the intersection of Bush and Grant streets marks the entrance to Chinatown in San Francisco, the oldest Chinatown in the United States and the largest Chinatown outside of Asia.
-Chinatown draws more tourists than the Golden Gate Bridge with its streets teeming with fish and vegetable stalls, herbal shops, temples, and eateries.
-There are some fantastic restaurants such as Lichee Garden, Hunan Home's, and R&G. Museums include the Chinese Historical Society of America and Chinese Culture Center, making Chinatown an absolute must-see.
+Chinatown draws more tourists than the Golden Gate Bridge with its streets teeming with fish and vegetable stalls, herbal shops, temples and eateries.
+There are some fantastic Chinese and dim sum restaurants such as Hunan Home's and R&G; while the shopping is nearly unlimited as lucky cats wave from every doorway.
+Museums include the Chinese Historical Society of America and Chinese Culture Center, making Chinatown an absolute must-see.<br /><br />

 Lombard Street

 Known as the 'Crookedest Street in the world', Lombard Street features eight sharp hairpin turns.
 The road was designed in 1922 in order to reduce the 72 degree slope of the hill and make it more usable for cars as well as pedestrians.
-The speed limit is a mere 5mph (8 km/h) on the crooked section, which is about a quarter of a mile (400m) long.
+The speed limit is a mere 5mph (8km/h) on the crooked section, which is about a quarter of a mile (400m) long.
 The crooked section of the street is reserved for one-way traffic travelling downhill and is paved with red bricks.
-Tourists are known to literally queue to drive down this famous road, making it a definite must-see when visiting San Francisco.
+Tourists are known to literally queue to drive down this famous road, making it a definite must-see when visiting San Francisco.<br /><br />

-Ripley's Believe it or Not!
+Ripleys Believe it or Not!
 Museum

-Address: 175 Jefferson Street San Francisco
+Address: 175 Jefferson Street, San Francisco, CA 94133 San Francisco

 Telephone: (415) 202 9850

-Visitors at the Ripley's Believe It Or Not Museum can be mystified and thrilled at the rare, the bizarre and the totally unexplained in the many interactive and state-of-the-art exhibitions throughout the museum.
-Children will be gob-smacked and this is a must for families travelling with kids in San Francisco.
+Visitors at the Ripley's Believe It Or Not!
+Museum can be mystified and thrilled at the rare, the bizarre and the totally unexplained in the many interactive and state-of-the-art exhibitions throughout the museum.
+The Marvelous Mirror Maze and the Impossible Laser Race are also worth the time.
+This is a must for families travelling with kids in San Francisco.<br /><br />

 Oakland Zoo

-Address: 777 Golf Links Road, Oakland San Francisco
+Address: 9777 Golf Links Road, Oakland San Francisco

 Telephone: (510) 632 9525

-Boasting a plethora of over 300 wonderful animals, the Oakland Zoo is a must for animal lovers and children.
+Boasting a menagerie of over 300 wonderful animals, the Oakland Zoo is a must for animal lovers and children.
 Highlights include a children's park, picnic area, wildlife theatre, carousel and a miniature railway.
 The children's zoo allows kids the opportunity to get close to the animals and even pet them.
+There's also a small rides area, and a cafe and souvenir shop.<br /><br />

 Randall Museum

-Address: 199 Museum Way San Francisco
+Address: 199 Museum Way , San Francisco, CA 94114 San Francisco

 Telephone: (415) 554 9600

 The Randall Museum, also known as the Science and Nature Museum, provides plenty of enjoyable and exciting learning opportunities and experiences for children of all ages.
-The museum also features animals, such as birds, mice and snakes and children can even get to handle these animals as part of the educational experience.
-Workshops and programs are also available to children and adults.
+The museum also features animals, such as birds, mice and snakes and children can even get to handle these critters as part of the educational experience.
+Workshops and programmes are also available to children and adults.<br /><br />

-Children's Fairyland
+Childrens Fairyland

 Address: 699 Bellevue Avenue, Oakland San Francisco